PGSSoft/MessagesView/README.md

 ## Getting started

 In order to start using this framework you need to:
-1. Embed this framework into your project using carthage
+1. Embed this framework
-2. Create example ViewController From example below.
-ViewController has to conform protocols `MessagesViewDataSource` and `MessagesViewDelegate`.
+2. Style your view
+3. Communicate with view via ViewController

 ### 1. Embedding framework